pdiegmann/copilot-study/crawler/docs/anonymization.md

 # Anonymization & Privacy

-Crawlz is designed with privacy by default, ensuring that all personally identifiable information (PII) is anonymized before storage or further processing.
+"Crawler" is designed with privacy by default, ensuring that all personally identifiable information (PII) is anonymized before storage or further processing.

 ## Anonymization Process